Decision Support Tools

 Sometimes it can be hard to make a health decision when there are a lot of different options and possible outcomes.
 Decision aids are tools that help people who need to make a decision.
 They help by:

-- clearly identifying the decision that needs to be made,
+- clearly identifying what decision needs to be made,

 - helping people work through the options and possible outcomes, and